pymachado/saitama_zond_presale/README.md

 1. **No further contributions:** After reaching the last tier, the contract disables the ability to accept new contributions or emergency withdrawals.
 2. **Token claim:** Contributors can still interact with the contract to claim their purchased tokens using the **claimTokens** function.
 3. **Vesting status:** All funds from contributions have been transferred to the **vestingAddress**, and the presale state is complete.

 ---

-In summary, the **TierPresale.sol** contract is designed to provide flexibility in how the presale progresses, with dynamic pricing and tier management, while maintaining fairness and transparency for contributors.
-The contributions are securely managed and vested, and the QRL (Quantum Resistant Ledger) is used as the native coin for participation.

----